 1 tbsp lemon juice

 4 cups flour

 Makes 12 pine tarts

 To make pastry, mix margarine into flour until well combined.
-Add 6 tbsp of cold water and combine until the flour forms a dough.
+Add cold water and combine until the flour forms a dough.
 Chill for at least half an hour.

 Blend Pineapple chunks in blender with 1/2 of juice from can.
 Mix blended pineapple, sugar, lemon juice and salt.
 On a medium fire, cook pineapple for 25 mins until it has thickened.
 Do not overcook !!
 Remove from heat and cool before using.